davidgroves/Pong/README.md

 The task was to make something like pong in < 3 hours, and this took me 2hrs and 43mins of coding time.

-It has a bunch of bugs (mostly on double hits on the bat, and , and some nasty copy+paste code on the ball bounces.
+It has a bunch of bugs (mostly on double hits on the bat and some nasty copy+paste code on the ball bounces.

 How to play
 -----------